 Student Residential House

-Both houses have single and shared rooms which are allocated on a strictly ‘first come, first served’ basis.
+Oxford House has both single and shared rooms which are allocated on a strictly ‘first come, first served’ basis.
 The bedrooms are well furnished, centrally heated and are cleaned each week, including new bed linen.
 All houses are non-smoking.

 Map Courtesy of SoMaps

 Both our residences have an experienced chef who serves home-cooked meals for every dietary and cultural requirement.
 Students are served three meals a day with a cooked breakfast on the weekends.

 Our chefs do their utmost to cater to these special requirements with proper notice given, and we expect students to be flexible with their meal expectations.
 Trying new food and eating hot meals together in the evenings is an important aspect of student life, and provides a ‘family’ environment for those far away from home.

 Our student residences are equipped with alarms and cameras on all entry and exit points to ensure our students safety at all times.

 College Residencies are subject to availability.
 All prices can be found on our fees page.